dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | Count              | Total count.                                                                                                                  |

 ## ownerTypes
-The **EnrollmentTypes** entity indicates whether a device is corporate, personally owned, or unknown.
+The **ownerType** entity indicates whether a device is corporate, personally owned, or unknown.

 |    Property   |                                                                                     Description                                                                                    |           Example          |
 |:-------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------:|